-Dr. Elizabeth DuBois started in August 2018 as Vice President of Operations at COPE Health Solutions.
+Elizabeth DuBois, DNP started in August 2018 as Vice President of Operations at COPE Health Solutions.
 She leads the COPE Health Scholars experiential education and training programs which provide individuals with unique opportunities to experience health care firsthand in clinical and administrative settings.

-Prior to this Dr. DuBois was Deputy Chief Medical Officer at Community Healthcare Network (CHN), a large federally qualified health center in New York City, serving 85,000 individuals a year.
+Prior to joining COPE Health Solutions, Dr. DuBois was Deputy Chief Medical Officer at Community Healthcare Network (CHN), a large federally qualified health center in New York City, serving 85,000 individuals a year.
 In this role, she oversaw new initiatives, program development and the clinical operations of medical affairs.
 She was responsible for the management of the primary care medical providers, nursing staff and laboratory department.
 While at CHN, Dr. DuBois started the first primary care and community psychiatric nurse practitioner (NP) fellowships in New York State.
-These are 12-month post graduate training programs to help transition nurse practitioners for primary care in medically underserved areas.
-She served as the clinical lead for grants and development, last year leading a grant from New York State Health Foundation studying workforce practices across New York State.
+These are 12-month post-graduate training programs to help transition nurse practitioners for primary care in medically underserved areas.
+She served as the clinical lead for grants and development, including a grant from New York State Health Foundation studying workforce practices across New York State.
 She sat on the care models committee (responsible for reviewing and recommending clinical processes, guidelines, and workflows) for One City Health DSRIP.
 She also maintained a practice serving patients for adult, pediatric, gynecological and HIV care and also led initiatives to improve the patient experience within the network of clinics.
 This involved working with community-based organizations, hospital partners and internal team.
 Initiatives included improving the aesthetics of the buildings to be more conducive to patients, working to make all materials health literate for patients, teaching staff best practices to engage patients, improving workflow for patients and ensuring appropriate follow up for patients.